thegoddambatman/diy-dogecoin-digger/README.md

 Mass CPU mining is important to the future of Dogecoin, if you can spare the cycles and electrons.
-If you're interested in some of the reasons, feel free to read on.
+If you're interested in some of the reasons, feel free to read on or [skip ahead](https://github.com/thegoddambatman/diy-dogecoin-digger#the-longer-story).
 Otherwise...

 ## TL;DR!